store2be/pape-rs/README.md

 ## Security

 **This service is not secure yet so it should not be publicly accessible.** An invader could create a template [that does bad things with Latex](http://www.lieberbiber.de/2017/03/05/arbitrary-code-execution-in-many-tex-distributions/).
-There is no method in place yet to prevent bad behavior.
+Therefore, it is recommended to set the `PAPERS_BEARER` environment variable to a long and arbitrary string and set this string in the `Authorization` header of every request.

 ## Endpoints